Springe zum Hauptteil

 • excellent young clinicians

-• in training and with at least one year of completed clinical training
+• in training and with at least two years of completed clinical training

 • outstanding track record, at least 3 papers (in general 2 first authorships)